Magic Training Formula

 Why does the Magic Formula work?

-One does not become a good runner over night.
-Running is not only about building muscle, at least not in the long term.
-One needs to build up the aerobic capacity, increase the capillary system and increase mitochondria density.
-This still happen when running intense workouts, but at a price.
+Becoming a good runner takes time and effort.
+Running is not just about building muscle, especially in the long run.
+To be a good runner, one needs to build up their aerobic capacity, increase their capillary system, and enhance their mitochondria density.
+Intense running can help with this, but it comes at a cost.

-This is where the concept of hard/easy days that most Running systems employ.
-But easy days are NOT days off.
-The day after a hard workout is just as important as the intense workout.
-By running Easy, new blood will carry nutrients and oxygen to repair the muscles and flush out the remaining toxins.
+However, easy days are not days off.
+The day after a hard workout is just as important as the intense workout itself.
+Running easy helps new blood carry nutrients and oxygen to repair the muscles and flush out toxins.

 Advanced Training Formula